ArminJo/Ultimate-Battery-Tester/README.md

 </pre>

 and then mode is **switched to DetectingBattery**.
+A double press during 2 seconds always displays `Stop measurement` for 2 seconds and then **switches to mode Stopped**.

 ## Mode DetectingBattery
 If no battery is inserted, the Arduino supply voltage (VCC) together with the message "No batt. is displayed in the first row until a battery is inserted.